Servilia (mother of Brutus)

-She gained fame as the mistress of Julius Caesar, whom her son Brutus and son-in-law Gaius Cassius Longinus, would assassinate in 44 BC.
+She gained fame as the mistress of Julius Caesar, whom her son Brutus and son-in-law Gaius Cassius Longinus would assassinate in 44 BC.
 Her affair with Caesar seems to have been publicly known in Rome at the time.
 Plutarch stated that she in turn was madly in love with Caesar.
-The relationship between the two probably started in 59, after the death of Servilia's second husband although Plutarch implied it began when they were teenagers.
+The relationship between the two probably started in 59 BC, after the death of Servilia's second husband although Plutarch implied it began when they were teenagers.